thomas-vogel/thomas-vogel.github.io/_pages/publications/2019-SE4Science.md

 ---

 ## Reference
-Thomas Vogel, Stephan Druskat, Markus Scheidgen, Claudia Draxl, Lars Grunske.
+Thomas Vogel, Stephan Druskat, Markus Scheidgen, Claudia Draxl, and Lars Grunske.
 "Challenges for Verifying and Validating Scientific Software in Computational Materials Science".
 In: International Workshop on Software Engineering for Science (co-located with ICSE'19).
 SE4Science'19.
 IEEE, 2019.

 ## Links
 _tba_